Petrobras will not meet all fuel demand in November; market fears shortages | Economy

 “Compared to November 2019, the demand from distributors for diesel increased by 20% and that for gasoline by 10%, representing more than 100% of the Brazilian market”, highlighted the oil company.

-Petrobras also stressed, however, that it continues to comply with contracts with distributors, in accordance with the terms, terms in force and its capacity.
+Petrobras also stressed, however, that it continues to comply with contracts with distributors, in accordance with the terms, deadlines and its capacity.
 In addition, the company is maximizing its production and deliveries, operating with high utilization of its refineries, he said.

 Fueling up with ethanol is no longer advantageous even with such expensive gasoline